STANDARD TERMS AND CONDITIONS OF SALE

 7. DIRECT ORDER/EXPORT TERMS

-7.1 In case of Order given directly to Networks UK by the buyer, all the standard terms and conditions of sale of IDEAL INDUSTRIES LIMITED will be applicable.
+7.1 In case of Order given directly to IDEAL INDUSTRIES Networks Limited in the UK by the buyer, all the standard terms and conditions of sale of IDEAL INDUSTRIES Networks Ltd. will be applicable.

 7.2 Direct Orders will be accepted only for the government customers who get the duty exemption or the other benefits placing the direct order to the foreign counterpart of the local company.

-7.3 For placing the direct order to Networks UK, minimum order value should be USD 10’000.
+7.3 For placing the direct order to IDEAL INDUSTRIES Networks Limited in the UK, minimum order value should be USD 10’000.
 Only in Exceptional cases we may accept order less than USD 10K against advance payment.

 7.4 Unless the context otherwise requires, any term or expression which is defined in or given a particular meaning by the provisions of Incoterms shall have the same meaning in these Conditions, but if there is any conflict between the provisions of Incoterms and these Conditions, the latter shall prevail.